 Your progress through the CSCCE Community Manager Certification Program is customizable, meaning that you can tailor both the content and timeline to match your interests and availability.

 This image highlights the key facets of the program, and the order in which participants will complete various components.
-After orientation, which consists of a live orientation and two mini-workshops over the course of three weeks, the first course to complete is CODE.
-This is then followed by PBK and one elective, NOC or CoP.
-While taking these courses, participants will also complete additional certification requirements: four Mini-workshops of their choice (each is offered at least once per calendar year) and two Quarterly Skills Share sessions (offered every three months).
+After orientation, learners complete their required courses, CODE and PBK, and one elective, NOC , CoP, or PMB.
+While taking these courses, participants will also complete additional certification requirements: six Mini-workshops (two required, four elective), each of which is offered at least once per calendar year) and three Quarterly Skills Share sessions (offered every three months).
 Participants will present at one Quarterly Skills Share session.

 Image credit: CSCCE